ntn9995/pytagged/README.md

 ## Usage & example

+### Installation

+Simply use: `pip install pytagged`, or you can clone this directory and install pytagged directly by running `setup.py`.

 ### Multiple files
 pytagged accepts its first argument as a path, if the path is a directory, it recursively scans for all '.py' files within that directory (and the subdirectories).
 By default, pytagged works on the cwd.
 So if your project looks like this: